maps Maps ETC Site map

 B/W PDF Version

-Description: A map showing the relative development and preservation of three peneplains in the southern half of the Chattanooga district.
-Darkest areas, base-leveled areas of the late Tertiary or Coosa peneplain; lightest shade, early Tertiary or Highland Rim peneplain; intermediate shade, remnants of the Cretaceous or Cumberland peneplain.
+Description: An orographical map from 1911 of the Chattanooga District of the Appalachian mountain system.
+The map shows the relative development and preservation of three peneplains in the southern half of the Chattanooga district.
+Darkest areas indicate base–leveled areas of the late Tertiary or Coosa peneplain; lightest shade areas indicate early Tertiary or Highland Rim peneplain; and the intermediate shade indicates remnants of the Cretaceous or Cumberland peneplain.
 Residuals above the Cumberland peneplain are shown in slightly darker shade.

-Place Names: Eastern Region, Appalachian Mountains, Tennessee, Kentucky,
+Place Names: Eastern States, Appalachian Mountains, Tennessee, Kentucky,

 ISO Topic Categories: boundaries, inlandWaters, location, geoscientificInformation

-Keywords: Development of Three Peneplains in the Chattanooga District, physical, physical features, geological, boundaries, inlandWaters, location, geoscientificInformation, Unknown, 1911
+Keywords: Development of Three Peneplains in the Chattanooga District, physical, kGeology, kOrographic, physical features, geological, boundaries, inlandWaters, location, geoscientificInformation, Unknown, 1911

 Source: Isaiah Bowman, Ph.
 D, Forest Physiography (New York, NY: John Wiley and Sons, 1911) 595

-Maps ETC > United States > Eastern Region > Development of Three Peneplains in the Chattanooga District, 1911
+Maps ETC > United States > Eastern States > Development of Three Peneplains in the Chattanooga District, 1911

 Site Map